xnau/pardibee/readme.txt

 == Upgrade Notice ==

-= 1.6.2.6 =
+= 1.6.2.7 =

-Version 1.6.2.6 is a bug fix update addressing a problem with multi page signup forms.
-Don't bother updating if you're not experiencing this issue.
+Version 1.6.2.7 is a major bug fix update and is recommended for upgrade to all users.
+Site files and database should be backed up before updating any plugin.

 == Using the Plugin ==